 Since the government announced its plans to introduce a flat rate pension (or ‘single tier’ pension, as they prefer to call it), I’ve had dozens of emails from women who are furious that they won’t qualify for it, despite the fact that men born on the same date will.
-Today (19th March 2013), the Pensions Minister said that the flat rate state pension would now be introduced on April 6th 2016, not 2017 as was the case under the original plans.
-But many women will still miss out.
+That's because men won't get their state pension until they're 65, whereas women's state pension age is lower.

 Why women won’t get the flat rate pension

-• The introduction date is planned to be in 2016.
-The flat rate state pension would be paid to women who reach state pension age on or after April 6th 2016 at the earliest.
+• The flat rate or single tier state pension is being introduced in 2016.
+The flat rate state pension would be paid to women who reach state pension age on or after April 6th 2016.

-SAVVY TIP: The way the flat rate state pension will work is that women (and men) who reach state pension age on the date it’s introduced, or afterwards, will be entitled to receive it.
+SAVVY TIP: Only women (and men) who reach state pension age on or after the date it’s introduced will be entitled to receive it.
 Women who reach state pension age before it’s introduced won’t qualify for it – even if they delay their retirement or put off claiming their state pension.

 • Women who reach state pension age before then wouldn’t receive the flat rate state pension.